rokmc756/GSS-Training/README.md

 mysql>
 ~~~
-- Using a similar approach, a developer is able to make a backup:
+- Make backup using an SSH tunnel with a CF CLI plugin
 ~~~
 $ cf mysqldump dev-db-13 album --column-statistics=0 --set-gtid-purged=OFF > my-db-dump-$( date +%s ).sql
 mysqldump: [Warning] Using a password on the command line interface can be insecure.`